Sketching stochastic valuation functions: Algorithm and Approximation Guarantees

+In this section, we show that approximation guarantees can still be derived when the weak homogeneity condition holds coordinate-wise.

-\begin{theorem} Assume that $f$ is a monotone subadditive or submodular function, and is coordinate-wise weakly homogeneous with degree $d$ and tolerance $\eta$ over $[0,1]$ and $\epsilon \in (\Delta, 1)$.
-Then, the discretization algorithm guarantees that for every set $S\subseteq \Omega$ such that $|S| \leq k$, we have
+\begin{theorem} Assume that $f$ is a monotone subadditive or submodular function, and is coordinate-wise weakly homogeneous with degree $d$ and tolerance $\eta$ over $[0,1]$.
+Let $\epsilon \in (\Delta, 1)$.
+Then, the discretization algorithm guarantees that for every set $S\subseteq \Omega$ with $|S| \leq k$,